 Shoppers search for products on eBay using keywords.
 EBay assists buyers in finding merchandise that meets their search criteria so they can quickly decide which products they want to purchase.

-Including relevant keywords and product identifiers ensures your listings will appear whenever shoppers search for products you sell.
+Including relevant keywords and product identifiers ensures your listings will appear whenever shoppers search for products you sell on eBay.

-You can edit the title and description for each of your eBay listings from within Shopify.
+You can edit the title and description for each of your eBay listings and product pages.
 Do this carefully—searches on eBay commonly look something like this:

 - “men’s nike air yeezy solar red shoes”